All Episodes

 It is a prosthetic inner ear stimulator.

-It does not use a speaker, it doesn't use a microphone.
+It doesn't use a microphone.

 It eliminates the need for hearing aids.

-Their invention has found a way to use the eardrum to to operate, to amplify sounds entering the inner ear.
+Their invention has found a way to use the eardrum to operate, to amplify sounds entering the inner ear.

-It's a surgical implant, it's invisible.
+It's a surgical implant.

 No one will know that you had a hearing loss.

-It it is revolutionary.
+It is revolutionary.

-Now it doesn't work for people like me who are totally deaf.
+Now, it doesn't work for people like me who are totally deaf.

-Uh and then do the examination to find out if it's meant for you, if you're a candidate for it or not.
+You have to have some residual hearing and then do the examination to find out if it's meant for you, if you're a candidate for it or not.

-Uh but the people who've had this done swear by it.
+But the people who've had this done swear by it.

-It has renewed A lease on life for them.
+It has renewed a lease on life for them.

-One of them said that uh hearing aids are just that, an aid with this thing, my doctor was able to treat my hearing loss, and now I'm cured.
+With this thing, my doctor was able to treat my hearing loss, and now I'm cured.

 My hearing loss has been cured.

-It's not been doctored up, papered over, amplified or what have you.
+It's not been doctored up, papered over, amplified, or what have you.

-And I've every time I talk about this, I can't tell you the number of people who send me notes about it.
+And every time I talk about this, I can't tell you the number of people who send me notes about it.

 What is the name of that thing again?